-5. Press the accelerator pedal to the floor.
+5. Rapidly press the accelerator pedal to the floor within one second.

 NOTE: If the cluster launch EVIC message indicates all conditions are correct for launch and the throttle is pressed to the floor quickly (within approximately 1/2 second) the system will hold the engine speed to a preset speed (below the engine rev limiter speed).